ExMember/exmember.github.io/_posts/2025-11-16-us-immigration-law-is-white-supremacist-policy.md

 ---
-title: US Immigration Law is White Supremacist Policy
+title: US Immigration Law is White Supremacist
 date: 2025-11-16 07:00:00 -08:00
 tags:
 - white supremacy
 - immigration
 - policy
 ---

+For as long
+as the United States
+has had laws
+restricting immigration,
+those laws
+have been white supremacist.
+US immigration laws
+implement policy
+that advantage white people
+at the expense
+of people
+of other races.

 For its
 first hundred years